 Operators not located within F&L’s area of jurisdiction should contact the applicable licensing agency based on their location of operation.

-An animal can be delivered to a local processing facility that is U.S. Department of Agriculture (USDA) or state inspected and have animals slaughtered under inspection.
-According to North Dakota inspection regulations, state-inspected establishments slaughter livestock and may process meat products under regulated inspection.
-These products contain the state mark of inspection and are eligible to be wholesaled within North Dakota, while meat harvested under USDA inspection may be sold across state lines.
+An animal can be delivered to a local processing facility.
+Processing facilities can be either U.S. Department of Agriculture (USDA), state inspected, or custom exempt.
+USDA inspection offers the most marketing flexibility as animals are slaughtered under inspection and may be sold across state lines.
+In North Dakota, state-inspected establishments may slaughter livestock and may process meat products under regulated inspection.
+These products contain the state mark of inspection and are eligible to be wholesaled within North Dakota.

-However, custom-exempt facilities allow individuals to provide their own animal for slaughtering and processing.
+Custom-exempt facilities allow individuals to provide their own animal for slaughtering and processing.
 The owner of the animal is the sole owner of the meat that was produced from the animal.
 To sell to a consumer, the main restriction is the buyer must pay the livestock producer for the animal or portion of the animal, so technically, the producer is not selling the meat.
 The buyer then typically pays the processor for the slaughter, processing and packaging.
-Additionally, as of April 2020 in North Dakota, a processing facility can serve as a custom-exempt operator or “broker” who can purchase an animal and then sell the animal to one person or to a maximum of eight people.
+Additionally, a processing facility can serve as a custom-exempt operator or “broker” who can purchase an animal and then sell the animal to one person or to a maximum of eight people.

 Poultry farmers may register with the North Dakota Department of Agriculture for a producer-grower exemption regarding inspection for up to either 1,000 or 20,000 chickens to sell off of their operation.
 Emphasis should be on proper recordkeeping, adequate facilities and sanitation standards.